THOMASELOVE/432-classes-2025/projectB/README.md

-04-21 | Kelao Neumbo | "Factors Influencing Healthcare Utilization and Injury Risk" 04-21 | Spancer Zhou | "Modeling Survival Time and Disease Stage in Patients with Liver Cirrhosis" 04-21 | Morgan McLoughlin | "Predicting Arrest Among Adolescents Enrolled in a Parenting Intervention Study"
+04-21 | Kelao Neumbo | "Factors Influencing Healthcare Utilization and Injury Risk" 04-21 | Spancer Zhou | "Modeling Survival Time and Disease Stage in Patients with Liver Cirrhosis" 04-21 | Morgan McLoughlin | "Predicting Arrest Among Adolescents Enrolled in a Parenting Intervention Study" 04-21 | Nihit Mehta and <br /> Kartik Lakhotiya | "College Tier Classification and Flagship Status in the U.S."